📝 Managing Strings & Languages

 🔄 Changing Source Strings

-Source strings are always stored in res/values/strings.xml
+Source strings are always stored in res/values/strings.xml or (English, en).

 They must be managed carefully to avoid breaking existing translations.